dylansutterlin/resting_state_hypnosis/README.md

 ## 2.3 Extraction of hypnosis-induced connectivity

 - Computation of the connectivity matrix for each subject, for each condition (pre/post hypnosis)
-- Computation of the difference between the two conditions (post-pre hypnosis)
+- Computation of the difference between the two conditions (post-pre hypnosis) for each subject connectome.

    Fischer R to Z transfomation to compute the contrast matrix For the correlation estimation, since the metric used is pearson r, the values are between -1 and 1.
 To compute the contrast (post-pre) connectivity matrix, a substraction of the post-hypnosis matrix to the pre-hypnosis matrix was used.
 Since the substraction of pearson r's is not recommended, a Fischer R to Z transformation was applied on each single subject correlation matrix before the substraction.
 The substraction was then applied on the Z-transformed matrices.
 The numpy.arctanh was used for such transformation.
 Code example for the mean contrast matrix computation :